-The fourth test of the series.
-Union A detonated at Bikini at 1810 GCT, April 25, 1954 typical, easterly trades in the lower levels, light winds above, becoming westerly near the tropopause, and strong easterlies above 70,000 feet.
+The fourth test of the series, Union, detonated at Bikini at 1810 GCT, April 25, 1954, was also a high-yield burst, which reached well into the stratosphere to 94,000 ft.
+The wind pattern was typical, easterly trades in the lower levels, light winds above, becoming westerly near the tropopause, and strong easterlies above 70,000 feet.
 Trajectories of this burst are shown in Figure 2.5.
 If the 30,000- and 40,000-foot trajectories are correct, very little fallout was evident from these levels, since no debris was detected in Mexico or along the Gulf coast until May 5 or later.
 Fallout at Medford, Ore., on May 2 and in the western states on the following days is in good agreement with the 18,000-foot meteorological trajectory.
-It is very possible that the lack of mateorological data resulted in erroneous trajectories at 30,000 and 40,000 feet, since debris arriving in Central and South America on May 5 was most likely transported at these levels.
+It is very possible that the lack of meteorological data resulted in erroneous trajectories at 30,000 and 40,000 feet, since debris arriving in Central and South America on May 5 was most likely transported at these levels.
 Fallout to the west of Bikini seemed to be in good agreement with the trajectories.
-It should be noted that even though a month had elapsed since the last burst, considerable fallout is occurring throughout the tropics and it is by no means certain that the debris assigned to Onion is not from an earlier burst, or that some of the activity assumed to be from Romeo is not actually from Union.
+It should be noted that even though a month had elapsed since the last high-yield burst, considerable fallout is occurring throughout the tropics and it is by no means certain that the debris assigned to Union is not from an earlier burst, or that some of the activity assumed to be from Romeo is not actually from Union.